LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 for interpolated solution output.
-We then discuss the current suite of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods <ARKODE.Mathematics.ERK>`, SplittingStep for :ref:`operator splitting methods <ARKODE.Mathematics.SplittingStep>`, ForcingStep for :ref:`a forcing method <ARKODE.Mathematics.ForcingStep>`, and the MRIStep module for :ref:`multirate infinitesimal step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods
+We then discuss the current suite of time-stepping modules supplied with ARKODE, including the ARKStep module for :ref:`additive Runge--Kutta methods <ARKODE.Mathematics.ARK>`, the ERKStep module that is optimized for :ref:`explicit Runge--Kutta methods
+<ARKODE.Mathematics.ERK>`, ForcingStep for :ref:`a forcing method
+<ARKODE.Mathematics.ForcingStep>`, MRIStep for :ref:`multirate infinitesimal
+step (MIS), multirate infinitesimal GARK (MRI-GARK), and implicit-explicit MRI-GARK (IMEX-MRI-GARK) methods <ARKODE.Mathematics.MRIStep>`, SplittingStep for :ref:`operator splitting methods <ARKODE.Mathematics.SplittingStep>`, and SPRKStep for :ref:`symplectic partitioned Runge--Kutta methods
-<ARKODE.Mathematics.MRIStep>`.
-We then discuss the :ref:`adaptive temporal error
+<ARKODE.Mathematics.SPRKStep>`.
+We then discuss the :ref:`adaptive temporal
-controllers <ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including discussion of our choice of norms for measuring errors within various components of the solver.
+error controllers <ARKODE.Mathematics.Adaptivity>` shared by the time-stepping modules, including discussion of our choice of norms for measuring errors within various components of the solver.